foxdonut/meiosis-guide/tracing_and_debugging.md

 ## Using the Tracer

-The tracer includes a slider control and two text areas.
+The tracer includes a slider control and three text areas.
 As you send proposals within your application, the tracer adds a snapshot.
 Each snapshot contains the proposal and resulting model.
-It increases the number of items in the slider by one.
-You can see a JSON representation of the proposal and the model in the first and second text area, respectively.
+The `state` function is called to produce the application state.
+Every step increases the number of items in the slider by one.
+You can see a JSON representation of the proposal, the model, and the application state in the first, second, and third text area, respectively.

 <img src="images/tracer-2.png"/>

 To rewind and replay proposals, use the slider.
-As you move across snapshots, you will see the view, proposal, and model reflect the snapshot on which you are on.
+As you move across snapshots, you will see the view, proposal, model, and state reflect the snapshot on which you are on.

 You can also enter your own model snapshot directly into the second text area.
-As you type, *provided you have entered valid JSON*, the view will reflect the result of rendering the model.
+As you type, *provided you have entered valid JSON*, the state and view will reflect the result of the model.

 ## Examples